Chaoses-Ib/DirectoryOpus/Manual/basic_concepts/virtual_file_system/libraries.md

 ##### Library paths

-Libraries are referenced internally using a URL-style path format, with the \<ib:inline-code\>`lib://`\</ib:inline-code\> prefix.
-For example, the path of the default pictures library is \<ib:inline-code\>`lib://Pictures/`\</ib:inline-code\>.
+Libraries are referenced internally using a URL-style path format, with the `lib://` prefix.
+For example, the path of the default pictures library is `lib://Pictures/`.
 You can type this sort of path into the location field, or use it in buttons and hotkeys with the internal command set to automate your use of collections.
-For example, you could [set up a button or hotkey](/Manual/customize/creating_your_own_buttons/RAEDME.md) to automatically navigate to the Pictures library using the raw command \<ib:inline-code\>`Go lib://Pictures`\</ib:inline-code\>.
+For example, you could [set up a button or hotkey](/Manual/customize/creating_your_own_buttons/RAEDME.md) to automatically navigate to the Pictures library using the raw command `Go lib://Pictures`.

-The \<ib:inline-code\>`lib://`\</ib:inline-code\> path system isn't recognised outside of Opus, so if you ever want to copy a library path to the clipboard and paste it into another program, you should use the **Edit / Copy Other / Folder Path** menu command rather than copying the contents of the location field.
+The `lib://` path system isn't recognised outside of Opus, so if you ever want to copy a library path to the clipboard and paste it into another program, you should use the **Edit / Copy Other / Folder Path** menu command rather than copying the contents of the location field.

 ##### Libraries root folder